 From Slavery to Wealth, The Life of Scott Bond: The Rewards of Honesty, Industry, Economy and Perseverance

-by Daniel Arthur Rudd Purchase Scott Bond was born into slavery in Madison County, Mississippi.
+Scott Bond was born into slavery in Madison County, Mississippi.
 Due to the inhumanity of slavery, Bond’s exact birth year is not known, outside from being sometime in the early 1850s.
 Despite the intolerable cruelties Bond faced, he went on to become a high powered farmer and entrepreneur.
-He was… Continue reading From Slavery to Wealth, The Life of Scott Bond: The Rewards of Honesty, Industry, Economy and Perseverance
+He was extremely highly regarded both locally, and nationally for his skilled business acumen.
+He was selected to represent the National Negro Business League.
+Sadly, in 1933, Bond was killed by one of his bulls.
+At the time of his passing, he owned and farmed 12,000 acres, plus livestock, ran a large mercantile store, a gravel pit, lumber yard, saw mill and at least five cotton gins.

 The Dutch and Quaker Colonies in America: Volume II